 This was my excuse to eat something healthy. 😀 I liked it because it was a vegetable dish and had an adobo taste.

-Here is the recipe of Dayrit’s Pork Adobong Laing Pinangat.
+Here is the recipe for Dayrit’s Pork Adobong Laing Pinangat.

 - 2 kgs. pork kasim, cubed